jetspiking/AndME/README.md

 - Add applications to the homescreen by pressing and holding an app in the list of applications (second page).
 - Remove applications by pressing and holding an app by it's logo (center of tile) on the homescreen (first page).
 - Reorder applications by dragging from the edges of an app (border of tile) on the homescreen (first page).
+- Adjust application settings by scrolling to the settings page (third page).
+- Navigate between the different pages by swiping from right to left and vice versa.

 # Usage
 Download, sideload and launch the apk from your Android device.